spectrocloud/librarium/docs/docs-content/tenant-settings/projects/projects.md

 :::info

-Resources created under the teanant scope are available to all projects.
+Resources created under the tenant scope are available to all projects.

 :::